 Find a Lawyer

-If someone is responsible for your child’s brain injury, you should seek justice.
-Consult brain injury lawyers in VA to learn about the best options you have in filing a lawsuit against the person or company responsible for your child’s present condition.
+You should seek justice if someone is responsible for your child’s brain injury.
+Consult brain injury lawyers to learn about the best options you have in filing a lawsuit against the person or company responsible for your child’s present condition.
 Do this immediately, as VA only has a two-year statute of limitations for personal injury cases.

 Attend Support Groups

-According to the Brain Injury Association of Virginia, as many as 300,000 residents suffer from a disability due to brain injury and stroke.
+According to the Brain Injury Association of Virginia, 300,000 residents suffer from a disability due to brain injury and stroke.
 These numbers are alarming, which is why it is crucial to join support groups.
-Besides the information you can get from reading; you can also gain first-hand knowledge about coping with people who have experienced it and lived through it.
+Besides the information you can get from reading, you can also gain first-hand knowledge about coping with people who have experienced and lived through it.
 These individuals may also offer you moral and mental support during times when you might feel like you want to give up.

 Ask for Help

 Taking care of a child with a brain injury can be exhausting.
 Not only will you have to do most of the work, but you also have to think about their future and their welfare.
 When you feel like you need a break, it is okay to ask for help so you can unwind and relax.
 You should never forget about self-care.
-In fact, you should make sure that both your mental and physical health are in an optimal state at all times so you can continue to take care of your child.
+In fact, you should ensure that your mental and physical health are in an optimal state at all times so you can continue to care for your child.